pjensfelt/matlab_loc_demos/README.md

 What happens if you increase the uncertainty by injecting some noise by pressing "Inject"?

-WHat happens with different setting for the measurements?
+What happens with different setting for the measurements?

 ### Global localization

+In many practical applications the robot has no way of knowing where it starts and thus starts with complete uncertainty, corresponding to a uniform probability distribution.
+We call this problem global localization.
+Investigate how well the EKF works to deal with this problem by pressing the "Uniform" button.

 ## Monte Carlo Localization
 MCL.m